Introduction

 Key Cost Factors

-- Type of Wood: Different wood species may require specific treatments and have varying costs.
+- Type of Wood: Different types of wood may require specific preserving treatments, influencing cost.

 Tips for Hiring